-Another thing you will like about this jacket is the amount of pockets.
-There are both the windbreaker and the fleece hoodie has a roomy internal pocket and two zippered external ones, for a total of six pockets on the entire jacket.
+Another thing you will like about this jacket is the number of pockets.
+There are both the windbreaker and the fleece hoodie have a roomy internal pocket and two zippered external ones, for a total of six pockets on the entire jacket.
 That’s pretty amazing for the price point, as it basically guarantees you will have enough room for everything you could possibly carry on you.

-Nitpicking aside, there is one thing that Camel Crown does better than all those expensive brand and I think they deserved to be praised for it.
-Their jackets are available in a wide size range that goes up to 3XL, meaning you actually get some plus size options this time!
+Nitpicking aside, there is one thing that Camel Crown does better than all those expensive brands and I think they deserved to be praised for it.
+Their jackets are available in a wide size range that goes up to 3XL, meaning you actually get some plus-size options this time!

 It’s worth noting that the synthetic insulation in the inner jacket performs perfectly well in wet weather, so you don’t have to worry about that all.